 Having decided upon the character of Jamie, she then had to pick a setting and went for an historical backdrop, explaining “It seems easier to look things up than make things up.”

 Heroine Claire Randall begins her whirlwind escapade at a fictional hill on the outskirts of Inverness, implausibly spelled “Craigh na Dun”, sounding suspiciously similar to Craig Dunain.
-The real-life Craig Dunain is sadly lacking in standing stones, despite having a very real, Pictish vitrified fort right next door on Craig Phadraig.
+The real-life Craig Dunain is sadly lacking in standing stones, despite having the remains of a chambered cairn (which some fans of the books reckon is close enough!) and a Pictish vitrified fort right next door on Craig Phadraig.
 Desperate to visit the sites of the narrative, eager fans have suggested the stone circle could be at Clava Cairns, but Gabaldon laughs this off, explaining that she envisaged a hill and a complete absence of cairn monuments.
 In the second book of the series, the characters actually visit both Clava Cairns and Craigh na Dun.
 She says the standing stones of her imagination most closely resemble those at Callanish on Lewis.
 In the novels, the characters describe Craigh na Dun as a fairy hill.
 This doesn’t come from the name, which if it means anything, means Fort Hill, but “fairy hill” is a derivation for Tomnachurich.
 Plenty of stones there, as it's the main cemetery for Inverness, but the wrong kind to set Claire Randall on her voyage into the past.

 After riding around unspecified Highland terrain, our heroine and her companions arrive at “Castle Leoch”, seat of the MacKenzies, and finds intrigue in the shape of Jacobite sympathisers there.
 It would be a perfect twin to Castle Leod at Strathpeffer, seat of the MacKenzies and hotbed of Jacobite support if heroine Claire hadn’t mentioned she visited the castle in 1946, when she found it a ruin.
 Castle Leod to this day is kept in good repair by the resident MacKenzie family, but is otherwise a good real-life equivalent.